splineops/splineops/docs/user-guide/02_resize.rst

   grid.

 These degrees are exposed through the :ref:`resize <api-resize>` API via the ``method`` argument.
-There are two main families of presets:
+There are two main families of presets.

-* **Standard interpolation presets** – these use **no projection**
-  (analysis degree ``-1``) and perform plain spline interpolation:
+**Standard interpolation presets** use no projection at all (analysis degree ``-1``) and perform plain spline interpolation:

-  - ``"fast"``      → interpolation degree 0 (nearest), analysis degree -1, synthesis degree 0
-  - ``"linear"``    → interpolation degree 1, analysis degree -1, synthesis degree 1
-  - ``"quadratic"`` → interpolation degree 2, analysis degree -1, synthesis degree 2
-  - ``"cubic"``     → interpolation degree 3, analysis degree -1, synthesis degree 3
+.. list-table:: Spline degree standard interpolation presets in :ref:`resize <api-resize>`
+   :header-rows: 1

+   * - Method
+     - Interpolation degree
+     - Analysis degree
+     - Synthesis degree
+   * - ``"fast"``
+     - 0
+     - -1
+     - 0
+   * - ``"linear"``
+     - 1
+     - -1
+     - 1
+   * - ``"quadratic"``
+     - 2
+     - -1
+     - 2
+   * - ``"cubic"``
+     - 3
+     - -1
+     - 3

 These are appropriate when you mainly want smooth interpolation and are not aggressively downsampling.

-* **Antialiasing presets** – these use an **oblique projection** with a lower analysis degree and a higher synthesis degree, designed for downsampling (and its inverse round-trip):
+**Antialiasing presets** use an oblique projection with a lower analysis degree and a higher synthesis degree, and are designed for downsampling (and its inverse round-trip):

-.. list-table:: Spline degree configuration for oblique projection in :ref:`resize <api-resize>`
+.. list-table:: Spline degree antialiasing configuration in :ref:`resize <api-resize>`
    :header-rows: 1

    * - Method